dereksonderegger/444/docs/23_Dates.md

 In the above case, `lubridate` is correctly parsing the AM/PM designation, but it is better to always specify times using 24 hour notation and skip the AM/PM designations.

-By default, R codes the time of day using as if the event occurred in the UMT time zone (also known as Greenwich Mean Time GMT).
+By default, R codes the time of day using UTC standard, which is nearly inter-changeable with Greenwich Mean Time (GMT).
 To specify a different time zone, use the `tz=` option.
 For example:

 ```r